Graeme Stephens: Career and research

 Stephens has pioneered quantitative uses of global Earth observations and combined this with theory to study Earth's climate change feedback.
 He provided leadership in designing and developing international satellite programs exemplified by his creation and leadership of the decade long CloudSat satellite mission that is providing novel insights and understanding of the Earth's clouds, precipitation and their role in climate.

 Awards and honours

 Stephens was elected a member of the National Academy of Engineering of the United States in 2015, received the Jule G. Charney Award of the American Meteorological Society for pioneering advances in understanding and measuring radiation processes and their role in climate, and received the Gold Medal of the International Radiation Commission in recognition of world leading contributions to the radiation community.
 He also received National Aeronautics Space Administration, Exceptional Public Service Medal.
+In 2025 he received the Carl-Gustaf Rossby Research Medal of the American Meteorological Society.

 He was elected a Fellow of the Royal Society in 2018.
+In the 2025 King's Birthday Honours, Stephens was appointed a Companion of the Order of Australia for "eminent service to atmospheric and meteorological science, particularly cloud physics, to climate change research, and as a mentor".